Bill Essayli: Acting and First Assistant United States Attorney

-In October 2025, a federal judge ruled that Essayli's authority as an interim appointee had expired as of July 29, 2025.
-Judge J. Michael Seabright wrote that "Essayli unlawfully assumed the role of Acting United States Attorney for the Central District of California", stating that "He is disqualified from serving in that role".
-The judge determined that Essayli had been illegally serving in the acting role since July 2025, due to the lack of an official Senate confirmation, and clarified that Essayli could instead carry on as the First Assistant United States Attorney for the Central District of California.
+On October 28, 2025, in a 64-page order, Senior Judge John Michael Seabright of the United States District Court for the District of Hawaii ruled that Essayli's authority as an interim appointee had expired as of July 29, 2025.
+Seabright wrote that "Essayli unlawfully assumed the role of Acting United States Attorney for the Central District of California", stating that "He is disqualified from serving in that role".
+The judge determined that Essayli had been illegally serving in the acting role since July 2025, due to the lack of an official Senate confirmation, and clarified that Essayli may instead hold the title of "First Assistant United States Attorney" for the Central District of California.

+On January 24, 2026, in response to the killing of Alex Pretti, Essayli posted on Twitter: "If you approach law enforcement with a gun, there is a high likelihood they will be legally justified in shooting you.
+Don't do it!"
+The gun-rights organizations National Rifle Association and Gun Owners of America both criticized the comments.
+The National Rifle Association called these comments "dangerous and wrong" and called for a full investigation.
+Gun Owners of America responded by stating: "We condemn the untoward comments of U.S. Attorney Bill Essayli.
+Federal agents are not 'highly likely' to be 'legally justified' in 'shooting' concealed carry licensees who approach while lawfully carrying a firearm.
+The Second Amendment protects Americans' right to bear arms while protesting—a right the federal government must not infringe upon."

 Personal life

-Essayli is the first Muslim in history to be elected to the California State Assembly.
+Essayli is the first Muslim to be elected to the California State Assembly.
 Regarding his religious beliefs, he has stated "My religion drives my moral compass, but it's not everything that I am.
 I'm an American that happens to be Muslim."